yasint23/MyProjects/7- Ansible-deploy-webpage-postgresql-nodejs-react/solution_files/solution-steps.md

 - select actions -> security -> modify IAM role

-- select the role thay you have jsut created for EC2 full access and save it.
+- select the role that you have just created for EC2 full access and save it.

 - install "boto3"